-During fiscal 2021 no risks occurred which required changes in the risk management process.
-Based on the latest risk review as of 30 September 2021 the risks with the highest level of exposure in the different categories were:
+During fiscal year 2022 no risks occurred which required changes in the risk management process.
+For fiscal year 2023 we assume that challenges from COVID 19 and supply chain constraints continue to ease.
+Based on the latest risk review as of 30 September 2022 the risks with a high level of exposure in the different categories were: